Daler-web-dev/Daler-web-dev/README.md

 - 👋 Hi, I’m @Daler-web-dev I am a fronted react and vue developer
 - 👀 Actualy I am interesting in backend
-- 💞️ I’m looking to collaborate on interesting project
 -     How to reach me https://t.me/ravshanov021